 This story started here.

-Billy had been moving around the waiting room, bringing coffee and food to the passengers.
-When he heard Mr. Randall yell, he started to run to the office, but Stephanie got there ahead of him.
+When Billy heard Mr. Randall yell, he started to run to the office, but Stephanie got there ahead of him.
 He has always maintained that she picked him up bodily and moved him aside in order to get there first, but that’s not how she tells it.

 Mr. Randall’s office was small and spare.
 There were no pictures on the wall, just a company calendar.
-A cheap desk chair behind a cheap desk, two straight-backed chairs that didn’t match, and a file cabinet.
+There was a cheap desk chair behind a cheap desk, two straight-backed chairs that didn’t match, and a file cabinet.
 And a dead woman, lying across the desk.

 Stephanie went and took her pulse, but that seemed to be a formality, since she had a knife sticking out of her chest.

 Mr. Randall was sitting on one of the chairs, looking like he might be about to be sick.
-Some of the passengers were crowding around the doorway, as if there was a force field there preventing them from stepping into the room.
+Some of the passengers were crowding around the doorway, as if there were an invisible force field there preventing them from stepping into the room.
 Only Stephanie, Billy, and Kelly had come inside.